stoically/temporary-containers/README.md

 Open Tabs in new Temporary Containers when:
 * Clicking the "Temporary Containers"-Icon
 * Pressing the Alt+C Shortcut
-* Clicking on "Open Link in New Temporary Container Tab" in the RightClick ContextMenu on a Link on a Website
+* Clicking on "Open Link in New Temporary Container Tab" in the RightClick ContextMenu on a Link
-* MiddleMouse Click on a Link on a Website*
+* MiddleMouse Click on a Link*
-* Ctrl+LeftMouse Click on a Link on a Website*
+* Ctrl/Cmd+LeftMouse Click on a Link*
   \* Configurable in the Preferences Globally and per Website

 With "Automatic Mode" active (default):